-Owing to its unprecedented near-infrared sensitivity, and its capabilities to provide high spatial resolution (sub-kpc scales) and $R\sim 1000-3000$ spectra unaffected by telluric lines and atmospheric effects, {\it JWST}/NIRSpec \citep{nirspec} completely revolutionised our understanding of galaxy formation and evolution before Cosmic Noon.
-These early galaxies have truly extreme ISM conditions, including hard radiation fields, high ionisation parameter \citep{cameron+23,mascia+2023,sanders+23,tang+23,boyett+24,calabro+24,topping+24,topping+25_apj}, high electron number density \citep{isobe+23,reddy+23,li_junyao+2025,topping+25} or higher electron temperatures combined with lower metallicities compared to lower-$z$ galaxies of similar $M_{\ast}$ and star formation rate \citep{langeroodi+23,trump+23,curti+24,laseter+24,pollock+2025}.
-All these observational results are in agreement with the findings of theoretical hydrodynamical simulations like \textsc{MEGATRON} \citep{choustikov+2025}.
-Moreover, \textit{JWST} observations substantially increased the number of $2<z<10$ auroral line detections \citep{curti+2023,nakajima+23,laseter+24,morishita+24,sanders+24,scholte+25,shapley+25,stiavelli+25} allowing for an accurate calculation of gas-phase metallicities based on the direct-$T_{\rm e}$ method \citep{osterbrock+89,kewley+08}.
-Capitalising on the capabilities of the integral-field unit (IFU) mode of the NIRSpec instrument \citep{boeker22_IFS} to reveal spatial and spectral information, a number of recent studies focused on spatially resolved gas-phase metallicity and ISM properties in galaxies at $z=2-8$.
-One key strength of IFU studies is the ability to provide in-depth analyses of systems with complex morphologies and intricate kinematics \citep{bruno+2024,gareth2024_z715,gareth2024_HFLS3,uebler+24,gareth_z57_SFG,marshall_eiger_u,parlanti+25_z55,jekyll_u,jan_cos3018,zamora_z7} including the discovery of dual/multiple AGN \citep{perna_dual_AGN,ubler+25sep}.
+Owing to its unprecedented near-infrared sensitivity, and its ability to provide high spatial resolution (sub-kpc scales) and $R\sim 1000-3000$ spectra unaffected by telluric lines and atmospheric effects, {\it JWST}/NIRSpec \citep{nirspec} has completely revolutionised our understanding of galaxy formation and evolution before Cosmic Noon.
+These early galaxies have truly extreme ISM conditions, including hard radiation fields, high ionisation parameters \citep{cameron+23,mascia+2023,sanders+23,tang+23,boyett+24,calabro+24,topping+24,topping+25_apj}, high electron number densities \citep{isobe+23,reddy+23,li_junyao+2025,topping+25}, and higher electron temperatures combined with lower metallicities compared to lower-$z$ galaxies of similar $M_{\ast}$ and star formation rates \citep{langeroodi+23,trump+23,curti+24,laseter+24,pollock+2025u}.
+All these observational results are in agreement with the findings of theoretical hydrodynamical simulations such as \textsc{MEGATRON} \citep{choustikov+2025u}.
+Moreover, \textit{JWST} observations have substantially increased the number of detections of auroral lines at $2<z<10$ \citep{nakajima+23,laseter+24,morishita+24,sanders+24,scholte+25,shapley+25,stiavelli+25}, allowing for accurate calculations of gas-phase metallicities based on the direct-$T_{\rm e}$ method \citep{Peimbert1967,osterbrock+89}.
+Capitalising on the capabilities of the NIRSpec integral-field unit (IFU) mode \citep{boeker22_IFS} to reveal spatial and spectral information, a number of recent studies have focused on spatially resolved gas-phase metallicity and ISM properties in galaxies at $z=2-8$.
+One key strength of IFU studies is their ability to provide in-depth analyses of systems with complex morphologies and intricate kinematics \citep{bruno+2024,gareth2024_HFLS3,uebler+24,gareth_z57_SFG,marshall_eiger_u,parlanti+25_z55,jekyll_u,zamora_z7,gareth2024_z715_u}, including the discovery of dual/multiple AGN \citep{perna_dual_AGN,ubler+25sep}.
 A robust characterisation of the true nature of such systems is challenging without IFU spectroscopy \citep{deugenio_mahler}.